celo-org/docs/docs/cel2/index.md

 to maintain the seamless user experience that Celo is known for—characterized by speed, low costs, and ease of use—while leveraging Ethereum’s security and ecosystem.
-As part of this transition, Celo is currently operating two Layer 2 testnets: Dango, which is live, and Alfajores, which will be upgraded to Layer 2 in late September 2024.
+As part of this transition, Celo is currently operating two Layer 2 testnets: Dango, which is live, and Alfajores, which will be upgraded to Layer 2 on September 26, 2024.

 ---